-Throughout the US, protesters are taking a stand against anti-Asian violence.
+Throughout the US, protesters are taking a stand against anti Asian violence.
 The rallies followed a shooting incident at an Atlanta massage parlour that left eight people dead, including six Asian women.

-At the start of the pandemic racial rhetoric fuelled debates about the virus, with frequent references to the “Chinese virus”, which led to an influx of online anti-Asian sentiments.
+At the start of the pandemic racial rhetoric fuelled debates about the virus, with frequent references to the “Chinese virus”, which led to an influx of online anti Asian sentiments.

 The research stated that certain Pillars of Positive Peace would be affected as a result of the pandemic, including Good Relations with Neighbours Pillar and the Acceptance of the Rights of Others.

 The reports indicate that strong Positive Peace pillars make societies more resilient when crises occur.
 They also show that when Positive Peace levels are low they have a higher risk of spilling into negative peace levels, which increases the likelihood of violence.

-Some of these policies include increased funding for AAPI survivors of domestic abuse and sexual assault, the establishment of a taskforce to address COVID-related xenophobia against Asian-Americans, and the creation of a cross-agency Justice Department initiative to investigate anti-Asian violence.
+Some of these policies include increased funding for AAPI survivors of domestic abuse and sexual assault, the establishment of a taskforce to address COVID-related xenophobia against Asian-Americans, and the creation of a cross-agency Justice Department initiative to investigate anti Asian violence.